xy2/cozystack-website/content/en/docs/get-started.md

 {{% /alert %}}

 {{% alert color="info" %}}
-Currently Cozystack does not separate control-plane and worker nodes, so if your nodes have control-plane taint, pods will stuck in `Pending` status.
+Normally Cozystack requires at least three worker nodes to run workloads in HA mode.
+There are no tolerations in Cozystack components that will allow them to run on control-plane nodes.

-You have to remove control-plane taint from the nodes:
+However, it's common to have only three nodes for testing purposes.
+Or you might only have big hardware nodes, and you want to use them for both control-plane and worker workloads.
+In this case, you have to remove the control-plane taint from the nodes.
+Example of how to do this:

 ```bash
 kubectl taint nodes --all node-role.kubernetes.io/control-plane-
 ```

 {{% /alert %}}

 (optional) You can track the logs of installer: